samueljmurray/docs/timber-platforms/aws-cloudwatch/troubleshooting.md

 1. Navigate to your Timber log delivery lambda function.
 2. Click the `Configure` tab and note the `Role` settings.
 Specifically the name of the role being used.
-3. Ensure that the role has basic lambda execution premissions.
+3. Ensure that the role has basic lambda execution permissions.
 Providing a deep dive into AWS Iam extends beyond the scope of Timber.
 We recommend [reading this AWS support document](http://docs.aws.amazon.com/lambda/latest/dg/with-s3-example-create-iam-role.html) which explains how to setup an Iam execution role for your lambda function.
 Fortunately they make it fairly easy.